 Net royalties received by Mars Hill University shall be restricted to support the scholarly, research, and creative activities of members of the university community.
 If the work is a joint creation, the authors will divide their share equally, unless they provide the university with an alternative royalty distribution agreed upon by all authors.
-If a work is a compilation involving the university's intellectual property, the author(s) shall retain all ownership interests in the work, but by allowing the work to become part of the compilation thereby grants a nonexclusive royalty-free license to the University for the use of the underlying work beyond said license.
+If a work is a compilation involving the university's intellectual property, the author(s) shall retain all ownership interests in the work, but by allowing the work to become part of the compilation thereby grants a nonexclusive royalty-free license to the University for the use of the contributed work.
+While the university shall own rights to the compilation, it shall own no rights to the underlying work beyond said license.
 Notwithstanding the royalty-free license, the university will share the net proceeds from the compilation as described above.